Kinienne/ResearchProject/terminology.md

 The source of the data.
 - **Literature**: Data is from another paper and used for a huge portion of the paper.
 - **Calculated**: Data is recovered during the research and used in the paper.
+#### Carbonate Prod.?
+This category will be ticked if they didn't stop after the calcification rates.